Hexachlorophosphazene: Photochemical degradation

 Both the trimer and tetramer in hydrocarbon solutions photochemically react forming clear liquids identified as alkyl-substituted derivatives (NPCl_{2−x}R_{x})_{n}|, where n = 3, 4.
 Such reactions proceed under prolonged UVC (mercury arc) illumination without affecting the P_{n}N_{n}| rings.
 Solid films of the trimer and tetramer will not undergo any chemical change under such irradiation conditions.

 Applications

-Hexalkoxyphosphazene derivatives

-The hexalkoxyphosphazenes (especially the aryloxy species), resulting from the nucleophilic hexasubstitution of the hexachlorophosphazene P atoms, are valued for their high thermal and chemical stability and their low glass transition temperature.
+The hexalkoxyphosphazenes (especially the aryloxy species), resulting from the nucleophilic hexasubstitution of the hexachlorophosphazene P atoms, have attracted interest for their high thermal and chemical stability as well as their low glass transition temperature.
 Certain hexalkoxyphosphazenes (such as the hexa-phenoxy derivative) have been put to commercial use as fireproof materials and high temperature lubricants.

-Polyphosphazene derivatives

-Polyphosphazenes obtained from polymerised hexachlorophosphazene (polydichlorophosphazene) have gathered attention within the field of inorganic polymers and probed investigations on the properties of elastomeric and thermoplastic derivatives.
+Polyphosphazenes obtained from polymerised hexachlorophosphazene (poly(dichlorophosphazene)) have garnered attention within the field of inorganic polymers.
+The elastomeric and thermoplastic properties have been investigated.
 Some of them appear promising for future applications as fibre- or membrane-forming high performance materials, since they combine transparency, backbone flexibility, tunable hydrophilicity or hydrophobicity, and various other desirable properties.

-Current commercial applications for polyphosphazene rubber components are in O-rings, fuel lines and shock absorbers, where the polyphosphazenes confer fire resistance, imperviousness to oils and flexibility even at very low temperatures.
+Polyphosphazene-based components have been used in O-rings, fuel lines and shock absorbers, where the polyphosphazenes confer fire resistance, imperviousness to oils, and flexibility even at very low temperatures.